emowat/266-final-project/README.md

 each of the 3 BERT models against the train/validation data
 * Holdout_Set_Evaluator.ipynb - computes accuracy and performace for each of the different holdout categories.
+* Holdout_Set_Evaluator_threshold.ipynb - Evaluation of the holdout sets using
+  different thresholds.
+Output shows 0.9, 0.95 evaluation for ModernBERT.
+Results are added to HoldoutResults folder.
 * LatencyCalc.ipynb - Since the LlamaGuard/WildGard timings included tokenization,
 compute tokenization timings for the BERT models so they can be added to the final tallys.